Ajaymadkami/DL_Assignment3/README.md

 3. **Attention Mechanism**: Dive into attention-based models to see how they address the limitations of basic seq2seq architectures, especially for longer sequences.
 4. **Visualization**: Visualize how different components in the RNN-based model interact during training and inference, providing deeper insight into model behavior.

-This assignment provides hands-on experience with building, training, and analyzing neural models for tasks like transliteration, where input and output sequences differ in structure and length.

 ---